Improve Your Video Meetings in English (A Guide for Japanese Business People)

 Westerners like to focus on the task, but a bit of small talk is still important to create a positive connection.

-Generally, you can start a meeting with a smile and by asking them how their work has been going or asking them if they saw a certain sporting event or news headline in their country/region.
-But now with the pandemic, it's a special opportunity to shift your small talk a bit to show your concern for your counterpart's wellbeing.
+Generally, you can start a meeting with a smile and by asking them how their work has been going, or asking them if they saw a certain sporting event or news headline in their country/region.

 Here are some examples...

 Hi Matthew.
-How are things holding up business-wise in the pandemic?
+How are things holding up business-wise these days?

-Asking them how they're coping with the crisis is a great way to show personal and profession concern for them, their family, and their business.
-It's a chance to demonstrate that you truly care about them and want them to be safe and well.
+Asking them how they're doing is a great way to show personal and professional concern for them, their family, and their business.
+It's a chance to demonstrate that you truly care about them.

 Then, at the end of the meeting, a tiny bit of small talk would be fine.
 For example…